Number of Fellows per Rotation: 3

 • Medical records review by faculty

-• Clinical skills examinations (focusing on the use of interactive play assessment)
+• Clinical Skills Examinations (focusing on the use of interactive play assessment)